What is mobile device management (MDM) software?

 MDM software is available in the market via multiple vendors that provide both on-premise as well as cloud-based MDM solutions.
 However, considering the dynamic nature of today's work environment and enterprise mobility gaining pace, a majority of businesses prefer opting for cloud-based MDM solutions.

-Why is MDM Important for Enterprises?
+Why is MDM important for enterprises?

 Mobile Device Management is an important process of provisioning devices with corporate resources and pushing enterprise policies on the device fleets.
 With the growing use of mobile devices of diverse types, employees access corporate networks and exchange sensitive business information on a daily basis.
 Mobile Device Management is crucial to configure enterprise-specific security policies on these devices.